-For our multi-week Christmas market extravaganza, we planned out our route based on which markets looked the most scenic or unique.
+For our multi-week German Christmas market extravaganza, we planned out our route based on which markets looked the most scenic or unique.
 When we caught a glimpse of Christmas in Heidelberg and realized we could also tour the epic castle ruins above the market, we were hooked.

 As soon as we got into town, we dropped off our bags and headed straight to Heidelberg Castle – 300 feet above the city.
-This castle was built in the 1300s and destroyed by lightning in 1764.
+This castle was built in the 1300s and partially destroyed by lightning in 1764.

-While the ruins and views are gorgeous, the palace is also home to ‘The World’s Largest Wine Barrel’ (next to a great little tasting room) and an interesting Apothecary Museum.
+While the Heidelberg Castle ruins and views are gorgeous, the palace is also home to ‘The World’s Largest Wine Barrel’ (next to a great little tasting room) and an interesting Apothecary Museum.
 Both are definitely worth a visit, and should be included in your ticket price.

 However, it’s worth noting that part of the fun of visiting the castle is getting there!
 We took a short ride on the funicular railway, but there is also a great walking trail if weather cooperates.
 There is a large garden to wander around, too.
-Since it had stopped raining before we left, we walked down the short trail in the dark and out to the markets.
+Since it had stopped raining before we left, we walked down the short trail in the dark and out to the Heidelberg Christmas markets.

-Bonus Views & More Funicular Fun
+Bonus Views from Königstuhl & More Funicular Fun

-Night Wanderings Through Markets
+Night Wanderings Through Heidelberg Christmas Markets